clingeric/ais/README.md

 *The cracked password is found after the : on each line*

-Let's try the same wordlist with the best64 rule.
-This rule appends common numbers at the end of passwords and performs other similar switches.
+Let's try the same wordlist with the [best64](https://github.com/hashcat/hashcat/blob/master/rules/best64.rule) rule.
+This rule appends common numbers at the end of passwords and performs other simple permutations.

 ```shell
 hashcat --force -m 100 --potfile-disable --remove --outfile=LinkedIn_cracked.txt LinkedIn_HalfMillionHashes.txt -r /usr/share/hashcat/rules/best64.rule /usr/share/wordlists/rockyou.txt